German/Nazi occupation II World War II

 At the end of July 1944, as the Soviet troops approached Bauska, there were no significant German forces in the city, which had recently been deep in the rear.
 The immediate fall of Bauska was prevented by the decisive action of Major Jānis Uļuks, the head of the Bauska district and commander of the guard regiment, who at the end of July formed the Bauska Volunteer Battalion, which consisted of guards of the 13th Bauska Guard Regiment, police officers, as well as volunteers.
 The battalion took up defensive positions on the banks of the Lielupe River in Jumpravmuiža opposite Ziedoņi islet and on the very first day had to engage in battle with the attacking Red Army.
 During the battles, a group of Lithuanian police officers who had retreated from Lithuania to Latvia also joined the battalion.
 Many Lithuanians fell because they fought bravely and without sparing themselves.
 The first to fall was a Lithuanian police captain, who was buried right there in Jumpravmuiža Park next to the graves of German soldiers from World War I.

-Memorial to the defenders of Bauska against the Soviet occupation in 1944 in the garden of the Evangelical Lutheran Church of the Holy Spirit
+Memorial to the defenders of Bauska against the Soviet occupation in 1944 in the garden of the Holy Spirit Evangelical Lutheran Church

 In the garden of the Bauska Holy Spirit Evangelical Lutheran Church, the defenders of Bauska – Latvian soldiers – were buried during the battles of 1944.
 During the years of the USSR occupation, playgrounds for a kindergarten were set up here.
 On November 9, 1996, a memorial stone created by sculptor Mārtiņš Zaurs was unveiled in the church garden.
-The text carved into the roughly worked reddish boulder under the Latvian Legion sleeve patch – a red-white-red representation of the shield – “Long live Latvia to you!
+The text carved into the roughly worked red boulder under the Latvian Legion sleeve patch – a red-and-white representation of the shield – “Long live Latvia to you!
 To the defenders of Bauska in 1944.”
 The memorial stone was erected at the initiative of the Latvian National Soldiers’ Association and the Bauska branch of the organization “Daugavas Vanagi”.
 Financial support was also provided by the Bauska city and district municipalities.
 Next to the stone is a white-painted wooden cross, under which is attached a red-white-red painted replica of the legionnaires' shield, and even lower is a pink granite plaque with the text: "Here lie the legionnaires, the heroic defenders of Bauska, 1944.28.VII – 1944.14.IX"

-Memorial plaque to the resistance members of Jelgava 1st secondary school, repressed by the Soviet occupation regime, at 10 Akadēmijas Street
+Memorial plaque to the resistance members of Jelgava 1st Secondary School repressed by the Soviet occupation regime at Akademijas Street 10

 A memorial plaque to the members of the youth resistance organization of Jelgava 1st Secondary School (previously Hercogs Pēteris Gymnasium) repressed by the communist regime was installed by the Jelgava branch of the Latvian Politically Repressed Association on October 24, 1996.
 Initially, the plaque was located inside the Ģ. Elias Jelgava History and Art Museum, but after the renovation of the building's facade and premises in 2007-2008. it was moved to the outer wall of the museum to the right of the main entrance, alongside memorial plaques dedicated to other historical figures.
 The text engraved on the plaque reads: “On 26 October 1940, students of the Hercogs Jēkabs Gymnasium arrested and deported to Siberia – members of the anti-Soviet movement “Free Latvia” T. Bergs, V. Einfelds, A. Engurs, A. Gaišs, J. Jegermanis, I. Kārkliņš, I. Leimanis, J. Liepiņš, O. Ošenieks, A. Saldenais, F. Skurstenis, V. Treimanis, A. Valkīrs, J. Valūns.”